Statement by the Prime Minister on the 41st anniversary of the Canadian Charter of Rights and Freedoms

-OTTAWA, ON, April 17, 2023 /CNW/ - The Prime Minister, Justin Trudeau, today issued the following statement on the 41st anniversary of the Canadian Charter of Rights and Freedoms:
+CANADA, April 17 - The Prime Minister, Justin Trudeau, today issued the following statement on the 41st anniversary of the Canadian Charter of Rights and Freedoms:

 “The Canadian Charter of Rights and Freedoms is one of the most significant documents in Canadian history and a cornerstone of our democratic society.
 Today, we mark the 41st anniversary of its adoption with the signing of the Proclamation of the Constitution Act, 1982, and we recommit to the values of equality, diversity, and inclusion it promotes and defends.